Uncovering the Untold Stories of Our National Parks

 In order to uncover these new insights into American history, the National Park Service relies on the research and analysis of academics in the humanities.
 Humanities scholars study subjects like literature, philosophy, history, politics, religion, archaeology, and art to help us better understand and interpret the world around us.

-Thanks to investment from the Andrew W. Mellon Foundation, the National Park Foundation partnered with the National Park Service to support three humanities scholars whose research helps NPS share uncovered American stories.
-Their scholarship will be used by National Park Service staff at national monuments, historical parks, and within dozens of national preservation partnership programs to develop interpretive and educational programs for park visitors and local communities.
+Thanks to investment from the Andrew W. Mellon Foundation, the National Park Foundation partnered with the National Park Service to support four humanities scholars whose research helps NPS share uncovered American stories.
+Their scholarship will be used by National Park Service staff at national monuments, historical parks, and within dozens of national preservation partnership programs to develop interpretive educational programs for park visitors and local communities.

 Dr. Mia Carey

 Dr. Mia Carey’s research equips NPS staff with training and skills to teach visitors about African American history and the legacy of the Civil Rights Movement.
 Her guide for parks is tentatively entitled, We’re Still Marching: A Guide for Civil Rights Interpretation and Community Building.
 “I believe that all 419 parks have a civil rights story,” notes Carey.
 “The lasting legacy that I want to leave for the National Park Service and our visitors is that the American parks are for all of us, not just for some of us.”

 Gender and Sexuality Equality Fellowship

 As part of her scholarship, Dr. Sylvea Hollis traveled to Charleston, South Carolina, to meet with members of the Association for the Study of African American History and Life, where she engaged NPS superintendents, interpreters, and volunteers in discussions of gender and sexuality history, particularly during the Reconstruction Era.
 She explored the complex legacies of masculinity, especially Black male troops during the Civil War, and why it’s important to look at historical moments like these through the lens of gender.